briencj/drat/README.md

 ### Directly from this repo

 Use the R command `install.packages(pkgs, repos = "http://briencj.github.io/drat")`.

+Replace `install.packages` with `update.packages` to check for updates.

 ### Download and install